damianhakert/damianhakert.github.io/source/handbook/sales-process/index.html.md

 ### Opportunity Types <a name="types"></a>

-1. New Business - This type should be used for any new account (business) who signs up
+1. New Business - This type should be used for any new account (business) who signs up.
+Paid training also falls under this type if the organization does not have an enterprise license.
 1. Web Direct -  This type should be used for any new business who pays directly online
 1. Add-on - This type should be used for any incremental/upsell business sold into an existing account and division mid term, meaning not at renewal.
 1. Exisiting Account (new divsion) - This type should be used for new business sold into an existing account but a new division, a new puchasing group.